 But if they were always an introvert never very good at sales and they’re trying to use psychology to learn sales, they’re just not going to get that great at it.

 So, specific knowledge is found much more by pursuing your innate talents, your genuine curiosity, and your passion.
-It’s not by going to school for whatever it is the hottest job, it’s not for going into whatever field investors say is the hottest.
+It’s not by going to school for whatever is the hottest job, it’s not for going into whatever field investors say is the hottest.

 Very often specific knowledge is at the edge of knowledge.
 It’s also stuff that’s just being figured out or is really hard to figure out.

 So, if you’re not 100% into it somebody else who is 100% into it will outperform you.
 And they won’t just outperform you by a little bit, they’ll outperform you by a lot because now we’re operating the domain of ideas, compound interest really applies and leverage really applies.

 So, if you’re operating with 1,000 times leverage and somebody is right 80% of the time, and somebody else is right 90% of time, the person who’s right 90% of the time will literally get paid hundreds of times more by the market because of the leverage and because of the compounding factors and being correct.
 So, you really want to make sure you’re good at it so that genuine curiosity is very important.